 Let's focus on East for a moment.
 He now has to lead something.
-Nobody sensible would lead a Heart, giving a cheap trick, and the Spades aren't much more attractive.
-So - sticking to first principles - he returns his partner's original Diamond lead, and we're in with our ◆K. East knows we have the King, of course, his partner's opening lead told him that.
-Still, there is little else for the defenders to do.
+Only a recently escaped mental patient would lead a Heart and the Spades aren't much more attractive so - sticking to first principles - he returns his partner's original Diamond lead and we're in with our •K. East knows we have the King, of course, his partner's opening lead told him that.
+Still, there is nothing else for the defense to do.

 Again a reminder: It's always wise to pause mid-hand for a recount.
 We see that we now have all the tricks we need, provided we cash the Club winners now that the lead is in the closed hand for the last time.
-Once we see that, we employ our cut and run strategy, cashing out our sure tricks.
+Once we see that, we employ our hit and run strategy, cashing out our sure tricks.